-- Support for J2SE 1.4 might be removed in the next major release of Java ES. - Support for Red Hat Linux 3 might be removed in the next major release of Java ES. - Support for Microsfot Windows 2000 might be removed in the next major release of Java ES.
+- Support for J2SE 1.4 might be removed in the next major release of Java ES. - Support for Red Hat Linux 3 might be removed in the next major release of Java ES. - Support for Microsoft Windows 2000 might be removed in the next major release of Java ES. - Service Registry might be removed in a future release of Java ES. - Portal Server support of Service Registry might be removed in a future release of Java ES. - Sun Java Studio Enterprise and Sun Java Studio Creator might be replaced by NetBeans in a future release of Java ES.